 At the end of the day, don’t worry so much about your total time under tension.
 Instead, think about the amount of stimulating reps you delivered to the muscle you were training (2).
 Stimulating reps are the reps that are performed at high levels of muscle activation and at slower contraction velocities.
 AKA, the last few reps in a set to failure, or all of the reps in sets at or above 80% of your 1RM for that particular exercise.
 Use training to failure as a tool in your program as training to failure too often can negatively affect gains (10).
 Your best bet for increasing the amount of stimulating reps you perform is by lifting heavy and doing so often!

 Now, there is one small caveat in which increasing TUT may impact growth, so let’s discuss.
 Let’s say you’re benching 100lbs for reps.
 In one set you use a 5-0-5-0 tempo and in another set you use a typical 2-0-1-0 tempo.
 Which set would induce a higher growth stimulus on the muscle?
 Very possibly the first set.
 However, if you can control 100lbs at that tempo for several reps, why not jump up to, say, 120lbs and use a typical 2-0-1-o tempo?
-Now you’re providing more mechanical tension to the muscle, and as you fatigue during the set, repetition velocity will slow down which will further increase tension on the muscle!
+Now you’re increasing overall activation, and as you fatigue during the set, repetition velocity will slow down which will further increase tension on the muscle!
 TUT can be a useful tool for improving the mind-muscle connection or for learning how to do a movement, but if you want to maximally stimulate growth, you’re going to have to push some heavy weights and lift close to failure.
 This doesn’t mean you should just fling around the weight – let the weight, your fatigue, and your lifting form dictate the tempo.
 Always stay at a speed with which you can safely control the weight.

 - Adam, A., & De Luca, C. J. (2003).
 Recruitment order of motor units in human vastus lateralis muscle is maintained during fatiguing contractions.
 Journal of Neurophysiology, 90(5), 2919-2927.